mjc-school/MJC-School/stage #2/module #1. GIT & Build Tools/git/git_task.md

 2. Add new empty file *doubtingFile.txt* and commit it.
 3. Add a line to a file and commit changes.
 Do it 5 times.
 You should end up with 5 lines in a file and 6 commits: 1 for creating an empty file and 5 for adding a line.
 4. Check you log and copy it somewhere.
 5. Launch interactive rebase for 5 last commits, squash all the latest commits into the first one.
 Reword first commit.
 You should end up with 2 commits: 1 for creating an empty file and second for adding 5 lines.
-Second commit should have new commit message.
+Second commit should have a new commit message.
 6. Check you log and compare it with the previous one.
 Look at the hash, date, commit message.
 Explain what changed and why.
 7. Check you reflog.
-Explain to you mentor what you can see and why.
+Explain to what you can see and why.

-## Demo

-### Practical Part
-Mentee should be able to demonstrate Task 2 on demo session.

-### Theoretical Part
-Mentee should be able to answer questions during demo session.

 ## Extra Materials